-Our model-based execution framework is an enhanced version of the Burton system, described in [15] and under development at the MIT AI and Space Systems laboratories.
-This framework incorporates the Mode Estimation capabilities of Livingstone 1 and 2, described in [9,14] and developed at NASA Ames.
+Our model-based execution framework uses the Mode Estimation capabilities of Livingstone 1 and 2, described in [9,14] and developed at NASA Ames.
 The marriage between the model-based executive and SCL provides a powerful hybrid execution capability with an expressive scripting language and an extensive capability to generate novel responses to anomalous situations.

-5 Onboard Mission Planning
+5. Onboard Mission Planning

 Traditionally, the majority of planning and scheduling research has focused on a batch formulation of the problem.
 In this approach, when addressing an ongoing planning problem, time is divided up into a number of planning horizons, each of which lasts for a significant period of time.
 When one nears the end of the current horizon, one projects what the state will be at the end of the execution of the current plan.
-(See Figure 3).)
-The planner is invoked with: a new set of goals for the new horizon, the expected initial state for the new horizon, and the planner generates a plan for the new horizon.
+(See Figure 6.)
+The planner is invoked with a new set of goals for the new horizon, and the expected initial state for the new horizon.
+The planner then generates a plan for the new horizon.
 As an example of this approach, the Remote Agent Experiment operated in this fashion [8].